monofonik/mykileaks/README.md

-## MykiLeaks - Check your http://myki.com.au statement for overcharges
+## MykiLeaks - Check your [myki](https://www.mymyki.com.au/) statement for overcharges

-This project is the core PHP library that powers the http://mykileaks.org website.
+This project contains the core PHP library that powers the http://mykileaks.org website.
 For more information visit http://monofonik.net/2011/09/the-mykileaks-faq/.

-As well as the class library, a CLI tool is also provided for assessing myki statements in PDF format from the command line.
-With the required pre-requisites available it can be used on both Linux and OS X.
+As well as the PHP class library, a CLI tool is provided for assessing myki statements in PDF format from the command line.
+With the required pre-requisites available it can be used on Linux and OS X.

 ### Pre-requisites

 - PHP 5.6+
 - [composer](https://getcomposer.org/)
-- The CLI requires that `pdftotext` is installed and on your `$PATH`.
+- CLI use requires that `pdftotext` is installed and on your `$PATH`.
 It is used to convert the original PDF statement to plain text.

-### CLI usage
+### CLI

 ```bash
 $ php mykileaks.php /path/to/statement.pdf